Jon Ronson: Writing

 Ronson's third book, The Men Who Stare at Goats (2004), deals with the secret New Age unit within the United States Army called the First Earth Battalion.
 Ronson investigates people such as Major General Albert Stubblebine III, former head of intelligence, who believed that people can walk through walls with the right mental preparation, and that goats can be killed simply by staring at them.
 Much was based on the ideas of Lt.
 Col. Jim Channon, ret., who wrote the First Earth Battalion Operations Manual in 1979, inspired by the emerging Human Potential Movement of California.
 The book suggests that these New Age military ideas mutated over the decades to influence interrogation techniques at Guantanamo Bay.
 An eponymous film of the book was released in 2009, in which Ronson's investigations were fictionalised and structured around a journey to Iraq.
 Ronson is played by the actor Ewan McGregor in the film.

 Ronson's fourth book, Out of the Ordinary: True Tales of Everyday Craziness (2006; Picador and Guardian Books), is a collection of his Guardian articles, mostly those concerning his domestic life.
 A companion volume was What I Do: More True Tales of Everyday Craziness (2007).

 The Psychopath Test: A Journey Through the Madness Industry (2011) is Ronson's fifth book.
 In it, he explores the nature of psychopathic behaviour, learning how to apply the Hare Psychopathy Checklist, and investigating its reliability.
 He interviews people in facilities for the criminally insane as well as potential psychopaths in corporate boardrooms.
 The book's findings have been rejected by The Society for the Scientific Study of Psychopathy and by Robert D. Hare, creator of the Hare Psychopathy Checklist.
 Hare described the book as "frivolous, shallow, and professionally disconcerting".

 Lost at Sea: The Jon Ronson Mysteries (2012), Ronson's sixth book, is a collection of previously published articles by him.

-Ronson's book So You've Been Publicly Shamed (2015) concerns the effects of public humiliation in the internet age.
+Ronson's seventh book So You've Been Publicly Shamed (2015) concerns the effects of public humiliation in the internet age.

+Ronson released his eighth book, The Castle: Adventures in a World of Unraveling Men, in 2026; it investigates the masculinity crisis of the 21st century.